 | E–F | 12 | J–K | 23 |

-| Nominal component | Empirical measure | Data |
+| Nominal component | Empirical measurement | Data |

 |---|---|---|

-| 26 weeks | 21.4 ± 3.5 (7 samples) | DJIA weekly 1965–69, envelope |
+| 26 weeks | 21.4 ± 3.5 (7 samples) | Weekly DJIA 1965–69, envelope |

-| 18 months (78 wk) | 67 and 75 → 71 ± 4 | same chart, nesting up |
+| 18 months (78 weeks) | 67 and 75 → 71 ± 4 | Same chart, nesting up |

-| 6.5 weeks | 21.4 ÷ 3 = 7.14 → refined to 6.766 (15 samples, ±0.8) | nesting down, Figs. II-5/II-6 |
+| 6.5 weeks | 21.4 ÷ 3 = 7.14 → refined to 6.766 (15 samples, ±0.8) | Nesting down, Figs. II-5/II-6 |

-| 4.5 years (54 months) | 52 ± 1 months (4 samples) | DJIA monthly 1949–69, log scale — the infamous "bull-bear" cycle (Fig. II-8) |
+| 4.5 years (54 months) | 52 ± 1 months (4 samples) | Monthly DJIA 1949–69, logarithmic scale — the “bull-bear” cycle (Fig. II-8) |

-| 13+26 → ~18 weeks | 18.5 (Warner Co.) · 18.75 (Standard Packaging) | numerical analysis and envelopes |
+| Combined effect of the 13- and 26-week components | 18.5 (Warner Co.) · 18.75 (Standard Packaging) | Numerical analysis and envelopes |

-Operating use
+Operational use

-- Build the envelope on the chart.
+- Draw the envelope on the chart.

 Summary card